 The DFS Memorials network of affordable cremation providers offers at-need direct cremation services from $595 to $1,395.
 It can be helpful to plan ahead by simply knowing who your local low-cost cremation provider is and what price their direct cremation package is.

 Why Pre-Plan?
 The benefits of establishing a cremation plan

 Firstly, planning ahead offers many benefits.
 It gives you time to research cremation options in an objective and reflective mindset.
 You can make decisions in your own time, and you are ultimately in control of your wishes.

-These days you can easily plan comfortably from your own home with various planning tools offered online.
+Nowadays, you can easily plan comfortably from your own home with various online planning tools.
 Alternatively, you may wish to visit a funeral service provider and discuss a cremation plan.

-The other major benefit of pre-arranging is that it not only gives you peace of mind, but can save your surviving family the stress of making decisions, and the financial responsibility.
+The other major benefit of pre-arranging is that it not only gives you peace of mind but can save your surviving family the stress of making decisions and financial responsibility.

 I will explore the 2 options for setting up a cremation plan later in this guide.
 As you can pre-plan and pre-pay, or you can opt to pre-plan but not pre-pay, or set up your own Payable-On-Death (P.O.D) bank account.